offbynull/learn/Bioinformatics/input/input.md

 Algorithms/Motif/K-mer Match Probability_TOPIC
 ```

-**WHAT**: Given a set of sequences, identify k-mers in those sequences that may be member_MOTIFs of the same motif.
+**WHAT**: Given a set of sequences, find k-mers in those sequences that may be member_MOTIFs of the same motif.

 **WHY**: A transcription factor is an enzyme that either increases or decreases a gene's transcription rate.
 It does so by binding to a specific part of the gene's upstream region called the transcription factor binding site.
 That transcription factor binding site consists of a k-mer that matches the motif expected by that transcription factor, called a regulatory motif.